HeyFireHQ/ticker-blog/content/The-Platform-I-Wished-I-Had.md

-It’s not a **simulator**.
+It’s not a simulator.
 It’s not just a game.
 It’s a **training ground** where you can learn the rhythms of real investing, compete in leagues, experiment with ideas, and build confidence without risking your savings.